ASAP offers resources for farmers and producers of value-added products at all stages of starting and running a business, including:

 - Accessing Capital

 - Should crop insurance be part of your farm’s risk management plan?
-(ASAP webinar, 2015)
+(ASAP workshop, 2015)

 - Basics to Recordkeeping (RAFI PDF)